Back to blog

 However, it is understandable that data reliability goes beyond ticking boxes and looking at an exact data file.
 To build a culture of trust around data, an organization needs to have data teams that strive to ensure data quality, focus on having a shared definition of data across the company, and are also able to build integrity around their work.

-For example, data observability.
+Let's take data observability.
 Observability defines how a company can track and manage the health of the data it is using.

-Trust in data is also related to a more recent term data downtime, which is worth looking into.
+Trust in data is also related to a more recent term, "data downtime," which is worth looking into.
 Data downtime aims to show when data quality is bad or data is not available.

-Data reliability vs. data validity
+Data reliability vs data validity

 data reliability